Jaiaid/Bash_Job_Distributor/README.md

 # Bash Job SSH Distributor Script

 ## Overview
 This is a utility bash script which comes as a outcome from another research project.
 The objective is to distribute and run multiple jobs on multiple remote nodes through SSH.
+The usecase was to distribute deep learning jobs from a node to bunch of remote nodes

 The assumptions are followings
 1. The hosts have ssh server and can be accessed from the node which will run job_distributor.sh
 2. The last started job will finish last.
 3. There is a 30s grace period after the last job finish to allow other hosts job to wrap up ()